Cautious optimization via data informativity: Applications to system analysis and control

-for all $\theta\in\Theta$ and $z,z^\star\in \mathbb{R}^n$ if \end{corollary} \begin{remark}\longthmtitle{Contraction w.r.t. different norms} {\rm The results of this section can be readily generalized to contractivity (and thus one-sided Lipschitzness) with respect to $\norm{\cdot}_{p,R}$ for $p\in[1,\infty)$.
+\begin{corollary}\longthmtitle{Strict contractivity in terms of the least-squares estimate} Given data $(Y,\Phi)$, let $\Theta=\calZ(N)$, with $N$ as in \eqref{eq:defN}.
+Assume $\Phi$ has full row rank.
+Let $L$ be such that $ \norm{b(z)-b(z^\star)}_{2,(-N_{22})^{-1/2}} \leq L \norm{z-z^\star}_2$, for all $z,z^\star\in \mathbb{R}^n$.
+Then, for $P>0$, for all $\theta\in\Theta$ and $z,z^\star\in \mathbb{R}^n$ if \end{corollary} \begin{remark}\longthmtitle{Contraction w.r.t. different norms} {\rm The results of this section can be readily generalized to contractivity (and thus one-sided Lipschitzness) with respect to $\norm{\cdot}_{p,R}$ for $p\in[1,\infty)$.
 To do this, one replaces the one-sided Lipschitz condition~\eqref{eq:osl condition} with the respective condition from~\cite[Table~I]{AD-SJ-FB:22} and adjust the statements accordingly.
 Note that the case of $\norm{\cdot}_{\infty,R}$ is not amenable to this treatment because the corresponding one-sided Lipschitz condition $\osL(f)$ is not linear in $f$. \oprocend} \end{remark}